-- The MAXIMUM roof rack load is 75 kg. - A loaded roof rack can reduce the stability of the vehicle, particularly when cornering and encountering cross winds. - All loads should be evenly distributed, and secured within the periphery of the rack. - Always secure the load to the side rails, not just to the cross rails. - Only fit roof racks that have been designed for your vehicle.
+- The MAXIMUM roof rack load is 75 kg. - A loaded roof rack can reduce the stability of the vehicle, particularly when cornering and encountering cross winds. - All loads should be evenly distributed, and secured within the periphery of the rack. - Always secure the load to the side rails, not just to the cross rails. - Driving off-road with a loaded roof rack is not recommended.
+If it is necessary to stow luggage on the roof rack while driving off-road, all loads MUST be removed before traversing side slopes. - Only fit roof racks that have been designed for your vehicle.
 If in doubt, consult your dealer.